If you’ve come across a snake recently, you reacted in one of two ways:

 12. Up To 30% Of Snakes Gives Birth To Live Ones And Do Not Lay Eggs

-Reptiles, generally, lay eggs; mammals, generally, give birth to their young ones alive – this is standard biology and common sense.
+Reptiles, generally, lay eggs; mammals, generally, give birth to their young ones alive.
+This is standard biology and common sense.

-However, like every law there is in the universe, there’s an exception to this general rule: some snakes actually give birth to live young one, after carrying them in a standard pregnancy term, usual for the species.
+However, like every law there is in the universe, there’s an exception to this general rule: some snakes actually give birth to live young ones, after carrying them in a standard pregnancy term, usual for the species.

 Such snakes include boas, sea snakes and some vipers.

-While some snakes can give birth to live young ones as in mammals (viviparous snakes), there are some special species of snakes that form the eggs in their bodies – and hatch them right there, bringing forth live young directly from their bodies (as in live births) but by an internal hatching system (these snake types are called ovoviviparous snakes).
+While some snakes can give birth to live young ones as mammals do (viviparous snakes), there are some special species of snakes that form the eggs in their bodies – and hatch them right there, bringing forth live young directly from their bodies (as in live births) but by an internal hatching system (these snake types are called ovoviviparous snakes).

 The logic behind some snakes not expressly laying eggs but instead, bringing forth live ones from their bodies is simple to understand and quite straightforward: evolution and practicality.